Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsubsection{Spin structure factor}

 We next describe the static and dynamical spin structure factors calculated within AFMFT for each mean-field ansatz.
 The results are shown in Fig.~\ref{fig:AFMFT_DSSF_and_SSF}.

 Before discussing each ansatz in detail, we first focus on the characteristic features of the static spin structure factor $S(\bm{q})$.
 Except for Ansatz II and Ansatz IV, the calculated static structure factor $S(\bm{q})$ exhibits a strong intensity at the $\mathrm{K}_{\mathrm{e}}$ point in momentum space.
 This indicates an enhancement of spin correlations associated with the $\sqrt{3}\times\sqrt{3}$ ordering pattern.
 We thus find that, in contrast to the static structure factor obtained within SBMFT discussed in Sec.~\ref{sec:SB_Spin structure factor}, AFMFT tends to enhance spin correlations with a different magnetic pattern.
+We note, however, that gapless points in a fermionic spinon dispersion do not by themselves imply sharp Bragg peaks in the spin structure factor.
+Within AFMFT, the Abrikosov fermions do not condense, and the spin structure factor is evaluated as a two-spinon response rather than as a coherent ordered moment.
 Below we discuss the characteristic features of the spin structure factors computed for each ansatz.

 \paragraph*{Ansatz I}